 Use heavy-duty scissors to cut the circles away from the resin sheet.

 💡 Pro tip: Cut your circle a little larger rather than a little smaller.
 You can use a coarse nail file or sandpaper to sand edges as necessary.

 Make sure your circles fit snugly and trim or sand as necessary.

-Because it’s hard to get an exact fit inside the bezels, I painted the bezel base.
+Because it’s hard to get an exact fit inside the bezels, you can paint the bezel base.
 This will make any blank spaces around the edges or holes in the resin sheet harder to notice if the background is another color than silver.

 Mix a small batch of the Resin Obsession crystal doming resin.
 Dab a small amount in the base of the resin bezel and push around to coat.
 The resin serves as glue in this step.

 💡 Pro tip: Put less resin in the bezel than you think you need.
 It doesn’t take much and will keep you from cleaning up spills later.

-Placing the pendants on a drying mat is helpful because the open spaces allow room for the bail.
+Placing the pendants on a drying mat is important because the open spaces allow room for the bail.
 It lets the pendants lie flat.

 Add the textured circle to the pendant base.
 You can also add a bit of glitter onto the base for extra sparkle.

 💡 Pro tip: Dipping the circle in epoxy first will break the surface tension and make resin bubbles less of a problem.

 Let cure for 24 hours before moving on to the next step.

 Cut transparencies with printed art or sayings into pieces to fit the bezel for the second layer.
 These don’t need sealing before adding them to the resin pendant.

 Mix another batch of Resin Obsession crystal doming resin.
 Dip the transparency in the cup of resin and apply it to the pendant.
 Drip in more resin to fill the bezel cup and create a nice dome.